srizzling/aws-reinvent-2024/pages/How generative AI can boost developer productivity and player experience (GAM305).md

 				- Shines when you look to maintain code
 			- [[AWS Bedrock]]
 				- Built in support for RAG
-					- LLMs hulicinate, [[RAG]] provide context using your knowledge and pass that to the LLM - making it more accurate and fine tuned
+					- LLMs hulicinate, [[RAG]] provide context using your knowledge (external sources) and pass that to the LLM - making it more accurate and fine tuned and generates more tailed resource.
+Otherwise, you will need to re-define your model - and train it.
 	- Whiteboard and demos
 		- [[Prompt Engineering]] - Its important..
 Think of the copiolt as an intern - give it context -